Zia-ul-Haq: Soviet–Afghan War

 On 25 December 1979, the Soviet Union invaded Afghanistan.
 Following this invasion, Zia chaired a meeting and was asked by several cabinet members to refrain from interfering in the war, owing to the vastly superior military power of the USSR.
 Zia, however, was ideologically opposed to the idea of communism taking over a neighbouring country, supported by the fear of Soviet advancement into Pakistan, particularly Balochistan, in search of warm waters, and made no secret about his intentions of monetarily and militarily aiding the Afghan Mujahideen with major assistance from the United States.

 American president Jimmy Carter offered $400 million aid package to Pakistan; Zia ridiculed the offer as "peanuts".
 Zia ultimately succeeded in winning an increased aid of $3.2 billion provided by Carter's successor Ronald Reagan.

 During this meeting, the Director-General of the Directorate for Inter-Services Intelligence (ISI) then-Lieutenant-General Akhtar Abdur Rahman advocated for a covert operation in Afghanistan by arming Islamic Extremists.
 After this meeting, Zia authorised this operation under General Rahman, and it was later merged with Operation Cyclone, a programme funded by the United States and the Central Intelligence Agency (CIA).

 In November 1982, Zia travelled to Moscow to attend the funeral of Leonid Brezhnev, the late General Secretary of the Communist Party of the Soviet Union.
 Soviet Foreign Minister Andrei Gromyko and new Secretary General Yuri Andropov met with Zia there.
 Andropov expressed indignation over Pakistan's support of the Afghan resistance against the Soviet Union and its satellite state, Socialist Afghanistan.
 Zia took his hand and assured him, "General Secretary, believe me, Pakistan wants nothing but very good relations with the Soviet Union".
 According to Gromyko, Zia's sincerity convinced them, but Zia's actions didn't live up to his words.

 Zia reversed many of Bhutto's foreign policy initiatives by first establishing stronger links with the United States, Japan, and the Western world.
-Zia broken off relations with the Socialist state and State capitalism became his major economic policy.
+Zia broke off relations with the socialist state and state capitalism became his major economic policy.
 US politician Charlie Wilson claims that he worked with Zia and the CIA to channel weapons to fighters in Afghanistan.

-The rise of the illicit drug trade and its spread through Pakistan to the rest of the world increased tremendously during the Soviet-Afghan war.
-Afghanistan's drug industry began to take off after the Soviet invasion in 1979.
-Desperate for cash with which to buy weapons, various elements in the anti-Communist resistance turned to the drug trade.
-This was tolerated if not condoned by their American sponsors such as the CIA and by senior officers of the Pakistan Army around Zia-ul-Haq.